- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

-Life here can be pretty crazy, with the city's legendary traffic jams and sheer volume of people sometimes intimidating newcomers.
+Life here can be pretty crazy, with the city's legendary traffic jams and the sheer volume of people sometimes intimidating newcomers.
 While lacking the festival atmosphere of Rio de Janeiro, São Paulo remains an attractive prospect because of lucrative job offers, especially in the fields of technology, services and international finance.
 Of course, it does have its downsides too.

 Lifestyle in São Paulo